mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 ## Survivor, Hazard and Cumulative Hazard Functions

-{% marginfigure 'fig7' 'assets/unemp/age_tenure.png' "**Figure 7**: Scatter
-plot of `age` over `tenure`.
-The blue line relates to a fitted LOESS regression, which reveal what looks like to be a linear relationship between the two.
-Since such a relation does not violate any assumptions of the models used herein, the two variables are for now unchanged, but we note how much the combined variability in the two may be adequately captured by just one of them." %}

 Let $T$ denote our response variable, in this case `spell`.
 For the variable $T$, which quantifies the duration of moving from one state to another, we associate with it the **survivor function** $S(t)=\Pr(T>t)$.
 The